BAMresearch/SequentialLearningApp/README.md

 To determine the performance of SL methods, it is common to use simulated experiments where the ground truth labels for all data points are already known.
 Initially, only a small fraction is provided to the SL algorithm (although more training data would be available).
 This is extended with one new data point from the remainder of the available data at each iteration.
 It is investigated which approach requires the least amount of data to achieve the goal.
 Approaches that require less data simply lead to faster success in laboratory practice.

-### SLAMD lets you validate material discovery methods.
+### SLAMD lets you validate materials discovery methods.

 The app provides flexible and low-threshold access to AI methods via user interfaces.
-It is based on "Jupyter Notebooks" and integrates seamlessly with the "AIIDA" workflow environment.
+It is based on "Jupyter Notebooks".
 The underlying code can be easily customized and extended.
 The app has intuitive and interactive user interfaces for data import and cleansing/selection, (statistical) data analysis, visualization for exploration and plausibility, AI environment as well as data evaluation and result visualization.
 Structured material data from CSV files are used.

+### SLAMD lets you adopt materials discovery methods into practice.

+With the *new* "Materials Discovery" feature, you can perform your optimization in the real world.
+All you need is an *csv file with your material data and a column with training data from the lab.
+Materials that do not yet contain data from the lab are automatically identified as candidates.
+The SL algorithm makes predictions about the expected experimental results for each candidate and sorts them according to their estimated utility.
+(Full documentation to follow shortly)

 ### Web-preview